Places to Visit and Learn

 How we think about climate change and the environment can influence how we act.
 See the sections below for how we can apply lessons learned from this discipline to help us enact climate change action.

-Below are some behavioural-change strategies to try out:
+Below are some behaviour-change strategies to try out:

 Focus on everyday small manageable actions